PlasticBlaze/machine1/README.md

 I have written quite a bit of random code for the serial communicaiton between the Pi and Arduino and honestly just really confused now.

 This is the process in which I want to run the program...
+I can work on the other portions of it after this part is figured out.
+I'm stumped.

 1. Arduino sends "Comm's Ready" at the beginning to alert the Pi the serial is working.
 Once Pi receives "Comm's Ready", proceed with the image processing portion of the program.
 I believe I called it 'openCV()' in the python code.